GlobalWebIndex/jedi-team-challenge/README.md

 ## Description

-Service that provides a REST API offering creating chat sessions, sending messages, reading the chat session and
-submitting feedback for a message.
+This service provides a REST API that enables the creation of chat sessions, sending messages, reading chat sessions, and submitting feedback for messages.
+The responses to the chat messages are generated using a Retrieval-Augmented Generation (RAG) approach, leveraging a provided dataset of GWI data.

 ---